Shaunak-Mukherjee/ECE595-Project--Active-Object-Localization-framework-with-RL/README.md

 ## How to Run
 1. Open the provided **Jupyter notebooks** in **Google Colab**
-2. 'Reinforcement_Learning_Final_Project_Showcase.ipynb' is reimplementation using Pascal VOC dataet and notebook 'Final_Run_Reinforcement_Learning_Final_Project_Showcase_CUB_200_2011.ipynb' - extension to CUB-200-2011 dataset
+2. The notebook Reinforcement_Learning_Final_Project_Showcase.ipynb contains the full Pascal VOC 2007 reimplementation, while Final_Run_Reinforcement_Learning_Final_Project_Showcase_CUB_200_2011.ipynb contains the extension and experiments on the CUB-200-2011 bird dataset.
 4. Run all cells in order (datasets and experiments are clearly separated by notebook)
 5. Mount the required dataset (Pascal VOC or CUB-200-2011) when prompted
 6. Execute setup cells to initialize the environment and models